adobe/jsonschema2md/Contributing.md

 ## Contributor License Agreement

 All third-party contributions to this project must be accompanied by a signed contributor license.
 This gives Adobe permission to redistribute your contributions as part of the project.
-Sign our CLA at [SOME LINK](no link yet).
+Sign our CLA at [http://opensource.adobe.com/cla.html](http://opensource.adobe.com/cla.html).
 You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are probably good to go!

 ## Things to Keep in Mind